tonysyu/scrappyr/README.md

     - Also, I just heard about another contender called [Transpose](https://transpose.com/), which looks really interesting.

-3. I'm currently working a
+3. I'm currently working at a
    [company that does healthcare software](http://www.athenahealth.com/), which as you might expect, has sensitive information that you wouldn't want to keep on untrusted servers.